Hugh of Saint-Cher: Works

 Hugh of St-Cher (or, possibly, a team of scholars under his direction) was the first to compile a so-called "correctorium", a collection of variant readings of the Bible.
 His work, entitled "Correctio Biblie", survives in more than a dozen manuscripts.

 In the preface to the "Correctio Biblie", Hugh writes that he has collated various Latin versions and biblical commentaries, as well as the Hebrew manuscripts.
-For his approach to the text of the Bible, he was criciticsed by William de la Mare, author of another correctorium.
+For his approach to the text of the Bible, he was criticised by William de la Mare, author of another correctorium.

 His commentary on Peter Lombard's Book of Sentences exercised significant influence over subsequent generations of theologians.
 The works introduced for the first time the distinction between God's unconditioned potence (in Latin: potentia absoluta) and his conditioned one (potentia conditionata).
 The latter belongs to the divine kingship, but is also limited by the goodness and love of God, as well as by the law he had given to mankind.
 The distinction influenced the theology of John Duns Scotus who distinguished the unconditioned potence of God (potentia absoluta) from the ordained potence (potentia ordinata).

 The distinction was forged in his commentary on the Sentences.
 This new theological notion was rejected by William of Auxerre, Thomas Aquinas, Albert the Great, Saint Bonaventure and John of La Rochelle.
 William Courtenay (1342-1396) and Lawrence Moonan identified its origin in the Summa Theologiae of Geoffrey of Poitiers.

 Hugh of Saint-Cher also wrote the Postillae in sacram scripturam juxta quadruplicem sensum, litteralem, allegoricum, anagogicum et moralem, published frequently in the 15th and 16th centuries.
 His Sermones de tempore et sanctis are apparently only extracts.
 His exegetical works were published at Venice in 1754 in eight volumes.

-Hugh directed the compilation of the first Bible concordance (of the Vulgate, completed in 1230.
+Hugh directed the compilation of the first Bible concordance (of the Vulgate), completed in 1230.